privacyguides/privacyguides.org/docs/browsers.en.md

 #### Recommended Configuration

 Tor Browser is the only way to truly browse the internet anonymously.
-When you use Firefox we recommend changing the following settings to protect your privacy from certain parties, but all browsers other than Tor will be traceable by *somebody* in some regard or another.
+When you use Firefox we recommend changing the following settings to protect your privacy from certain parties, but all browsers other than [Tor Browser](#tor-browser) will be traceable by *somebody* in some regard or another.

 These options can be found in :material-menu: → **Settings** → **Privacy & Security**.